Matt Diffey CV

 Grey London // Planning Intern (October-December 2016)

 University of Oxford // BA Economics & Management (2:i, 2013-2016)

 A CREATIVE PROBLEM SOLVER

-After 3 months at Grey London as a planning intern, and completing my studies at Oxford, I’m looking to build on my experiences professional, academic and creative, and finding my next role in advertising.
-I’ve been passionate about all things creative for many years, and thrive working in that environment - advertising presents an opportunity to bring that together with the analytical nature of an E&M degree to really excel.
-Hard working, organised and humble, I bring a genuine love for both the research and understanding that goes into advertising, and the culture-defining work that comes out of it.
+After 3 months at Grey London as a planning intern, and completing my studies at Oxford, I’m looking to build on my professional, academic and creative experiences, and find my next role in advertising.
+I’ve been passionate about all things creative for many years, and thrive working in that environment.
+Advertising presents an opportunity to bring that together with the analytical nature of an E&M degree.
+Hard working, organised and humble, I bring a genuine love for both the level of human understanding that goes into effective advertising, and the culture-defining creative work that comes out of it.

 2016 // Planning Intern // Grey London